 By independence of the $X_n$,

 for any $m \in \N$ and $f \in H'$.
 Furthermore,

 for any $m \in \N$ and $f, g \in H'$.
 This implies that $(S_m)_{m \in \N}$ is a sequence of Gaussian fields.
 Notice now that for $k < m$,

 As $A$ is trace class, the sum $\sum_n \alpha_n$ converges and so the tail goes to zero.
 Thus $(S_m)_{m \in \N}$ is a Cauchy sequence in the Banach space $L^2(H)$, so there is a limit $S \in L^2(H)$.
-By \Cref{lem:conserved_gaussianness} we see that $S$ is a centred resp.~proper $H$-valued Gaussian field with covariance function
+By \Cref{lem:conserved_gaussianness} we see that $S$ is a symmetric $H$-valued Gaussian field with covariance function